 Oklahoma SCS/NRCS Retired Employees met at the Golden Corral Buffet at 520 South MacArthur Blvd. in Oklahoma City.
 Thirty-two people were in attendance.
 Many attendees arrived early for visiting before the meeting was called to order.

-President Duane Crider called the meeting to order.
-Randy Freeland had borrowed a portable speaker system for use during the meeting which assisted those speaking to the group.
-Duane asked if anyone knew of a retiree needing prayers.
-Nick Lambeth was not in attendance as he is recovering from a sore on his foot which he has had since he was in the hospital in Oklahoma City last December.
-He had fallen and broke a bone in his upper leg.
+President Chris Shepherd called the meeting to order.
+Randy Freeland had borrowed a portable speaker system for use during the meeting to assist those speaking to the group.
+Even though many were reluctant to use it, it helped those who did.
+Chris asked if anyone knew of a retiree needing prayers.
+Everett Cole and Bill Petermann and his wife were mentioned.
+All of them have health concerns which keep them from attending the meeting.
 Chris Shepherd provided the blessing for the meal and everyone enjoyed the buffet meal.

 Following the meal, President Chris Shepherd again called the meeting to order.
 First time attendees introduced themselves: Phil Perryman retired as District Conservationist in Anadarko 10 years ago.
 He was accompanied by his wife Lana.
 Ron Goedecke retired as District Conservationist at Okmulgee three years ago.
 Mike Goforth is currently the Civil Engineering Technician at Perry.
 He previously had worked in watersheds.
 He brought his dad, Gayle Goforth, who has been retired from watersheds more years than he worked.
 Everyone in attendance introduced themselves and their spouse or guest in attendance.